sim108-Data/our_data_story/docs/README.md

 the world map.
 Don't hesitate to play with it.
 Note that by tourning the map really fast and them stop at once you may find your next place of vacation.
 Don't thank me, but if it's Hawai [please take me with you](mailto:simon.dayer@epfl.ch).
 {%include user_by_country.html%}
+As you can see a great proportion of the users live in the United States.
+We intend to investigate temporal patterns of people mobility.
+Furthermore, we study how external parameters ( such as temperature variance and holiday ) influence those patterns.
+As such aditive data is not available for different countries ( in homogeneous fashion )
-As you can see most of the users live in the United States.
-So as we want to add other data set as the Temperature or the find the relation between movement and holiday.
+So as we want to add other data set as the Temperature or to find the relation between movement and holiday.

-## Abstract:
+## The take over of Gowalla and BrightKite in United states

+In the last section, we

 The paper focuses on three main aspects of human mobility: geographic movement, temporal dynamics, and the social network.
 We propose to extend the temporal dynamic treatment from just the day/weekly timescale in the paper to look at an entire year.
 We will enrich our dataset by adding time series data about holidays, events, and regional weather patterns.
 Our hypothesis is that mobility patterns are influenced by these features.
 We expect to see large changes for holidays and events which are planned moments for mobility while weather patterns as an unpredictable phenomenon are expected to have a different and milder influence on the movement pattern.
 This will allow us to understand broader temporal trends in human mobility and periodicity and the influence of environmental factors such as weather (seasons) or natural disasters.
 The findings of these questions could be incorporated into a more detailed and robust model of human mobility.
-{%include user_by_country.html%}

 {%include testhouse-of-user2.html%}
-{%include testhouse_user1.html%}

-{%include test3_blue.html%}
-{%include test3_red.html%}
 {:.note}salut
 ## Research Questions:
 * Is there a significant difference in travel behavior between seasons (winter/summer/spring/fall)?